brendanlong/ocaml-ooxml/README.md

 (it should be obvious what they're mising -- if a field doesn't exist, I haven't got to it yet).
 Everything that does exist should be parsed properly.

 `easy_xlsx` is in very early stages.
-If you desperately need to read XLSX documents in OCaml, it's better than nothing, but it makes a lot of assumptions about the file format that may not be valid (where files are in the ZIP file) and the formatting is hackish and only handles the most common built-in formatting right now.
+It should properly give read XLSX files and output correct types, but the SpreadsheetML spec doesn't list all of the built-in format strings, so some types may not be handled correctly.
+At the moment, `easy_xlsx` will bail out in any case where it can't understand the formatting, although I'd be open to patches to make this optional.

 ## Building